Several snow and ice alerts issued as cold snap hits Ireland this weekend

 A status yellow ice warning is in place across Northern Ireland, bar counties Fermanagh and Armagh, from 4pm on Friday until 10am on Saturday.

-A Met Office alert for icy surfaces is in force from 4pm on Friday until 10am on Saturday, which it said could lead to difficult travel conditions and injuries from slips and falls.
+A Met Office alert for icy surfaces is in force until 10am on Saturday, which it said could lead to difficult travel conditions and injuries from slips and falls.

 People are being urged to take care on the roads during the cold snap and to check in on elderly and vulnerable people.